aeon0/d4lf/README.md

 - Supported resolutions: 1920x1080
 - Font size must be set to small in the Gameplay Settings
 - Game Language must be English
+- You can keep the Advanced Tooltips turned on.
+But the "Compare" should not be active so your current items do not show up.

 ### Run
 - Execute d4lf.exe